 - 1. Vision Tests

 - 2. Hearing Tests

 - 3. Measurement of height and weight

 - 4. Scoliosis

+- Due to Covid-19 we will not be providing physicals and screening at this time.
+This will be updated as necessary.

 Immunizations

 New York State Education Law requires that each school should maintain a record with the dates of the following immunizations: